Blosc/bcolz/doc/defaults.rst

 -----------------------------

-You can tailor the behaviour of carray by changing the values of certain some special first level variables whose defaults are listed here.
+You can tailor the behaviour of carray by changing the values of certain some special top level variables whose defaults are listed here.
 You can change these values in two ways:

 * In your program: the changes will be temporary.